AminAbdisamad/vagrantBox/README.md

 vagrant relaod
 ```

-And you can install software and packages using inline provision(with in Vigrantfile) or through path in this settup we have used a file install.sh
+And you can install software and packages using inline provision(with in Vigrantfile) or through path in this setup we have used a file install.sh

 ```
   config.vm.provision "shell", path: "install.sh"